 I wasn't drafted into the military, I enlisted.
 When in the middle of an incredibly rough task I remembered that I'd asked for this -- I was free to walk away at any time.
 Hand in my M-16, hug my bunkie goodbye and slink out and away from my peers and fears.

 The same with the Spartan.
 When the going got tough, I could've easily darted off the rough, steep, jagged, muddy trail at any point.
+I was in Malibu, so close to shopping and movie stars.
 But the love of friends is a powerful motivator.

-Dale had recently suffered an injury and a case of common sense and couldn't join.
-I ran the race with his wife Laura -- it was her original idea -- she was celebrating and honoring her father on what would have been his 90th birthday.
+Dale recently suffered an injury and a case of common sense and couldn't join.
+I ran the race with his wife Laura -- it was her original idea.
+She was celebrating and honoring her father on what would have been his 90th birthday.
 Now that's seriously sweating to the oldies.